preloader

 As usual, as Microcks internal mechanics are based on examples, you will also have to attach examples to your AsyncAPI specification.

-In our example we have used references to a shared message structure that is also holding examples.
+In our example, we have used references to a shared message structure that also holds examples.
 We have defined 3 virtual devices that are sending their lumens measure and the corresponding date, still coming from our GitHub repository.

 asyncapi: '2.0.0'